meredithcook/meredithcook.github.io/_posts/2024-02-29-reading-roundup-february-2024.md

 GA: G-DHPTC39GDF
 ---

 February's reading roundup includes a bit of variety combined with several articles from Desiring God that really convicted me (Desiring God was rather rude to me this month!).
-The list also includes some articles that I didn't necessarily enjoy, but felt were important reads.
+I'm also rarely triggered by what I see on the internet, but the last article in this list made me want to punch something.

-And here they are:
+Without further ado, here they are:

 ### [Vetting Kids' Entertainment Isn't a One-and-Done](https://www.thegospelcoalition.org/article/vetting-kids-entertainment/){:target="_blank"}
 Brett McCracken